-Maths is a real and relevant subject that is required throughout life.
-We base our Maths work on the National Curriculum for Mathematics where we aim for all of our children to become fluent, reason mathematically and solve problems with increasing sophistication.
+At St Laurence Church Junior School, our intent is to promote a culture of enjoyment of mathematics and foster a resilience in pupils’.
+We aim for all of our children to become fluent, reason mathematically and solve problems with increasing sophistication.

 Homework is key to supporting children's learning and for the majority of the year pupils are given, and expected to complete, a weekly piece of homework.

 Our programme of study in Science aims to develop enquiring minds and to gain knowledge and understanding of scientific ideas and skills.